 - We’ve found that the gut reactions to meltdowns like yelling, isolating, shaming, etc. aren’t effective.
 Or if they are effective, it’s only for the short term.
 The goal in parenting isn’t to control your child, it’s to teach your child to control themselves.
 So while we do allow our kids to feel their feelings, we talk a LOT about how feelings are ok but when or if they lead to hurting others, that’s when they need to get in check.
 Most of the time, meltdowns are very age appropriate.
 They are experiencing feelings that are way too big for their body.
 I know I fall apart when my feelings are too big, and the thing that helps me most when that happens is when someone I love holds me as close as I will allow and tells me everything is going to be ok.
 We can unpack all the why’s later.
 For now, we just find our calm.
 That’s exactly what we try to do for our kids.

 WOW.
-I feel so refreshed after reading this and I hope you do too!
+I feel so refreshed after reading about the enneagram and relationship, and I hope you do too!
 Isn’t she full of wisdom?!
 Such an amazing mama, wife, and Christ follower!
 Be sure to follow along HERE on Instagram and HERE on her blog!